 “Center Number 1,” the original center, is in the heart of Calderón – located off a busy street in a community building that has been loaned to the foundation by the city of Quito.
-They receive limited government funding, so they must raise the remainder for monthly operations of the center, including salaries, utilities and teaching materials.
+They receive limited government funding, so they must raise the remainder for monthly operations of the center, including utilities, cleaning supplies, and teaching materials.
 Global Volunteers worked in this center for many years before and while the second center was being built, and has contributed to the maintenance of the building itself as well as the furniture and supplies for the classrooms.

 The women running FUNDAC work completely voluntarily – no one receives a salary.
 They support the two centers while working and caring for their own families, and rely on funding and other support from various sources.
 This includes Global Volunteers as well as the provincial council – a Belgian corporation working with the regional Quito council.
 FUNDAC also carries out a variety of other fundraising activities, such as raffles and bingo nights, that mainly help to augment the existing government-subsidized salaries of their staff members.
 The government supplies the funding for meals for the children and monthly menus to ensure that their nutritional needs are met.
 The health center staff in Calderón visits the centers regularly to administer vaccines and to record height and weight in order to combat malnutrition.

 “We simply could not have done it on our own.
 Our funds are very limited.
 We thank Global Volunteers from the bottom of our hearts for helping us complete this important project so we can keep our centers open.”– María de Lourdes Erazo, FUNDAC member